glen487/PMQaD/README.md

 ```

 #### 2) Configure
-Edit the bash script to and adjust to your needs.
+Edit the config.cfg and adjust to your needs.

 * POOL - hostname.domain.tld
 * NODE - hostname.domain.tld